GeorgeHernandez/GeorgeHernandez/CSE/Markdown.md

 - The ID can be used 1..N times on the page.
 E.g.
   - `[One][1] and [Two] [2] are good but [Two][2] is better`

+BTW: Obsidian uses Markdown links but also Wikilinks.
+The latter are convenient within Obsidian but are NOT Markdown and only point to Markdown files within the Obsidian vault.
+E.g. `[[Hi world|Hello world]]` functions like `[Hello world](Hello%20world.md)`.

 ### Images (img)

 Alt, URL.
 E.g.